zeyadomran/personal-website/README.md

 ![Logo](https://zeyadomran.com/images/favicon/favicon.ico)

-# Welcome to my Personal website's repository
+# Welcome to my personal website's repository

 This website's purpose is to show off some of the projects that I worked on, and to allow you to get to know me!